 ‘Cos he’s a wuss.

-“When I met up with Liz again later in WCW, she was a bit different, She wasn’t the same Liz.
+“When I met up with Liz again later in WCW, she was a bit different; she wasn’t the same Liz.
 She was single.
-Her and Randy had got the divorce…”
+She and Randy had got the divorce.”

-“Later on in the WCW, Randy brought her in to use as an angle, and to get closure to everything… Randy’s all business and he doesn’t let his personal life get in the way of his business life.
-He knew that there’s a lot of fans that were really interested in seeing Elizabeth again, and he was right, they were.
+“Later on in WCW, Randy brought her in to use as an angle and to get closure to everything.
+Randy’s all business, and he doesn’t let his personal life get in the way of his business life.

 “For as much as we complain, all of us – about the traveling, the schedules and the planes and all of that – there is something sort of special about [the wrestling business] that is hard to let go.
 I suppose it’s in my blood.